Mo-Abdalkader/Python_Packages/README.md

 Contributions to this repository are encouraged and valued.
 Feel free to submit pull requests, suggest improvements, or report issues to help enhance the repository's usefulness for the Python community.

 ## License:
-This repository is open-source under [insert license type], ensuring accessibility and flexibility for all users.
+This repository is open-source under [MIT], ensuring accessibility and flexibility for all users.

 ## Get Started:
 Explore the folders within this repository to delve into the world of essential Python packages, and accelerate your journey towards mastering data science and scientific computing with Python.